coap-security/coap-ace-poc-firmware/README.md

 * Copy the file `coap-ace-poc-firmware.hex` onto the "JLINK" USB drive that has appeared on your computer.
 * Restart the board by moving the board's power switch to "off" and back to "on".
   <!-- Merely pressing the BOOT/RESET button is insufficient. -->
-* Direct a Bluetooth capable's cellphone web browser (Chrome or Chromium) to TBD.
+* Direct a Bluetooth capable's cellphone web browser (Chrome or Chromium) to [the corresponding web app].
   Follow the login instructions, picking either the role of the "junior" or the "senior".

   You may also install the mobile application through the browser's "Install app" button.